CASE STUDY: Megan McCracken’s Transformative Talk for 1000 people

 Megan McCracken incorporates a costume change into her talk about AI at WIMWA 2025.
 Images: Rift Photography

-When we started work on Megan’s delivery, I considered the physical and “embodied” elements that would help Megan’s narratives land with (or make sense to) her listeners.
+Another important part of speaker coaching is the physical and “embodied” elements that help narratives land with (or make sense to) listeners.
+Here are a few I explored with Megan:

-Embodiment – paying attention to feelings and movements – gave Megan the tools to bring her subtle but distinct characters to life over her 15 minutes on stage.
+• The ways different parts move, think and relate to the audience.
+Paying attention to feelings and movements gave Megan the tools to bring her subtle but distinct characters to life over her 15 minutes on stage.
 This led to a rich and interesting journey for her audience.

-Megan’s use of props, movement and costume change was a great opportunity to enhance her stage presence.
+• How Megan’s use of props, movement and costume change could enhance her stage presence.
 Rather than using them simply for theatre, I showed Megan how different postures and objects – and even where she placed her notes – could signpost her stage personas and add to her message, rather than distract.

 One of Rachael’s public speaking clients, Megan McCracken, tries something new at WIMWA 2025.
 Image: Rift Photography